pereznetworks/TD-Project9/project9-gallery-app/README.md

 # For Developers:

+    Please make sure to update all project deps

+        caveat: code in this repo may not work after you do update project deps

     This readme.md provides the basic how-to ..

     .. for developers who might download and/or clone this repo.